taj121/FVST/README.md

 ##Tests

 The test for this system are included in the test folder.
 The subfolders include one named "from start" The tests in this folder are written to be run through the first level of the system associated with this behaviour checker.
 The tests in the "behaviour checker tests" folder includes test that will pass and fail.
 Some of these tests will fail due to the session endpoint types not having been substituted for into the code.

+Parser tests are test that are not designed to be checked by the behaviour checker but only to ensure that the lexer and parser work correctly together.